charliecalvert/CloudNotes/Assignments/Docker/DockerOverview.md

 ## Linux runC

 Understanding the full Docker stack or architecture is a very complex subject that one does not need to master in order to use Docker.
 However, it might be useful to a say a few words about how it is put together.
+The key point to grasp is that it is very flexible and allows us to put a wide variety of software in a container.

+Docker is written in the [Go language](https://golang.org/).

+The Docker daemon ([Dockerd][dkrd]) responds to requests from the Docker CLI and manages images, containers, networks and volumes.

 Docker images start with a stripped-down copy of Linux, or, more recently, something smaller called [runc][runc].
-Various other bits and pieces are also involved, such as [continerd](https://blog.docker.com/2017/08/what-is-containerd-runtime/)
+Various other bits and pieces are also involved, such as [containerd][conterd].

-These parts of the Docker architecuture such as [runc][runc] allow us to run various tasks in our containers.
-Examples of these tasks include Apache web servers, MySQL databases, Node applications, etc. Since this architecture is very flexible, there are few limits on what we can host inside a Docker image.
+Tools such [runc][runc] and [containerd][conterd] are flexible enough to allow us to run various tasks in our containers.
+Examples of these tasks include Apache web servers, MySQL databases, Node applications and Ubuntu server.
+Since this architecture is very flexible, there are few limits on what we can host inside a Docker image.
 Once we have configured the image to support a particular feature such as MySQL, we can then save the whole thing as a new image.
 Then we can move the image to other machines, and immediately start using the service we created in the image.

 Perhaps the [Docker architecture][darch] might look a little like this: